percona/portal-doc/docs/create-manage-organizations.md

 This creates the new organization and displays its general details like name and creation date.

-###Existing organizations for Percona customers
+##Existing organizations for Percona customers
 If you are an existing Percona Support customer, you do not need to create or join organizations manually.
 Percona Platform can recreate existing Percona Customer organizations based on the details available on your Percona Customer account.<br /><br />
-The Customer Portal organization is automatically recreated the first time that the account administrator logs into Percona Platform. <br />
+Your Customer Portal organization is automatically recreated the first time that the account administrator logs into Percona Platform. <br />
 Other organization members subsequently logging in to the Platform will be automatically added as members of the existing organization. <br /><br />

-All the information about the organization like available Support entitlements, tickets, and contacts is also automatically copied over to your new Platform organization. <br />
+All the information about the organization like available Support entitlements, tickets, and contacts is also automatically copied over to your new Platform organization. <br /><br />
 As an account administrator, finish setting up your Percona Platform organization by making sure all your organization members register for a Percona Account and log in to the Portal. <br />
 This ensures that your new Platform organization mirrors the hierarchy of your organization on Customer Portal.

-###Viewing the organization info
+##Check organization details

 After creating or joining an organization, you can check its details at any time: